fmnoise/anomalies-tools/README.md

 (at/caught 1 (comp prn ::a/message)) ;; => 1
 ```

-If some function in chaing returns another anomaly, it's passed to next function in chain:
+If some function in chain returns another anomaly, it's passed to next function in chain:
 ```clojure
 (at/caught
   (at/conflict "Uh-oh")